thesullivantage/Feed-Forward-Transformer-Encoder-Model-for-Spam-Email-Classificaiton/README.md

 A deep, feed-forward classification model built using text vectorization, custom pre-processing, and a transformer encoder network for spam email classification.

 Designed for a freelance client.
-Future work will entail refactoring model in PyTorch and construction of a pipeline on AWS Sagemaker.
+Future work will entail refactoring the model in PyTorch and the construction of a pipeline on AWS Sagemaker.